 Mason Via is a talented young musician/singer/songwriter out of Warren Wilson College in Swannanoa, NC, who is on his rise to stardom.
 Originally from Danbury, NC, Mason has been playing acoustic guitar since the age of 12.
 Mason grew up going to fiddlers conventions and festivals, being taught by his father, notable bluegrass musician David Via.
 Also being taught by accomplished musicians Rex Mcgee, Ryan Cavanagh, and Clay Jones.
 In May of 2015 Mason released his first studio album, "Up, Up, Up", which contains 11 original compositions.
 Mason recorded this CD at the studio of one of Ben Fold's past touring guitarists, Britt Uzzell.
 Mason's lyrics are considered by many to be the driving force behind his band's music, and his vocals back up the deep emotion that his lyrics possess.
 Mason is currently expecting his new cd release, "Looking for the Stone", through the Patuxent Music label, in the winter of 2017.
 You can find Mason touring with Hot Trail Mix (Bluegrass), the Mason Via Funk Band, in his duo projects (David & Mason Via, Tom Mindte & Mason Via), or solo.

-Mason has placed in contests and picked up ribbons for vocals, guitar, or mandolin from conventions like: Mt Airy Fiddlers Convention, Elk Creek Fiddlers Convention, Fries Fiddlers Convention, Union Grove Fiddlers Convention, Shakori Hills, Loudoun Bluegrass festival, etc. The talented young man has been featured on several college radio shows across NC, featured on UNC-TV, and has been featured on Life in the Carolinas.
+Mason has placed in contests and picked up ribbons for vocals, guitar, or mandolin from conventions like: Mt Airy Fiddlers Convention, Elk Creek Fiddlers Convention, Fries Fiddlers Convention, Union Grove Fiddlers Convention, Shakori Hills, Loudoun Bluegrass festival, etc. The talented young man has been featured on several radio shows across NC and VA, featured on UNC-TV, and has been featured on Life in the Carolinas.
 Notable past venues include: IBMA/Wide Open Bluegrass, Floydfest, Merlefest, Shakori Hills Grassroots Festival, Fingerlakes Grassroots Festival, Richmond Folk Festival, Roosterwalk, Watermelon Park Fest, etc...Mason has shared lineups with bands such as Loretta Lynn, David Grisman, Sam Bush, Yonder Mountain String Band, Nahko & The Medicine for the People, Pokey Lafarge, Tim Obrien & Darrel Scott, James Taylor, Zac Brown Band, etc.